 This may be achieved by the use of a trench, pit or similar below the switchboard.

-NOTE: The point of supply shall be agreed between the distribution company and the customer.
+- The point of supply shall be agreed between the Distribution company and the customer. - Dual wound VT must be located on the load side of metering CT.